 How to Start a Practice or Training Test

-Training tests are designed by grade band to expose students, teachers, and parents/guardians to different items that could be seen on the test.
-They can provide students an opportunity to become familiar with the software and interface features.
-They are short and can be used by individual students or as part of a class presentation or activity.
-Like the practice tests, training tests do not display student answers and do not provide scores.
+Training tests are designed by grade band to expose students, teachers, and parents/guardians to different items that could be encountered on the test.
+They can provide students an opportunity to become familiar with the test delivery system (TDS).
+These tests are short and can be used by individual students or as part of a class presentation or activity.
+Like the practice tests, training tests do not provide scores.

 Additional Optional Resource:

-The Smarter Balanced Interim Assessment Video Series consists of five narrated presentation modules and five system demonstration videos.
-Each video is 3 to 10 minutes in length.
-This video series complements the Interim Assessment User Guide , which contains more detail for educators using the Smarter Balanced Interim Assessments.
+The Interim Assessment Video Series consists of several videos about the CAASPP Interim Assessments and ELPAC Interim Assessments.
+Each video is 3 to 10 minutes long.
+This video series complements the Interim Assessment User Guide , which contains more detail for educators using the interim assessments.